Film Spoilers and

 When Tom arrived at the office expecting to be promoted, he heard a rumor that he was being "passed over" and that he might be out of a job after the Advanced Products Group was spun-off as a result of the merger.
 He met Garvin's VP choice from outside his division - Meredith, his own attractive ex-girlfriend from many years earlier.
 She told Garvin: "Sanders and I go way back.
 He broke my heart."
 Garvin had selected her because "the spin-off was Meredith's idea" and it had saved the threatened merger.

-Tuesday: Rather than pursuing Tom with a sexual harrassment suit, Tom was pressured into leaving the company with a "lateral move" reassignment in Austin, Texas - threatening his career, stock options and family life.
+Tuesday: Meredith considered pursuing Tom with a sexual harrassment suit, but then pressured him into leaving the company with a "lateral move" reassignment in Austin, Texas - threatening his career, stock options and family life.
 Tom counter-argued that Meredith had sexually-harrassed him.
 Garvin was worried the Meredith incident (a sex scandal) could potentially cause PR and "disclosure" problems for the company and its proposed merger proceedings.
 Tom had second thoughts about leaving the company after receiving a mysterious email from an unidentified FRIEND:

 Wednesday: During a mediation over the issues to resolve the dispute between the two parties, Tom gave a full and true confession about having been pressured into having oral sex - but not intercourse.
 It was revealed that in the past, Tom and Meredith used to have sex every day, in public places, sodomy, viewing of pornography, and the use of sexual toys (vibrators and other mechanical devices).
 During Meredith's tearful testimony, she painted Tom as the sexual aggressor, concluding with a statement that she kneed him in the groin to end it.
 Then Tom received a third email:

-The emails' source was a dead end - they were coming from the locked office of Chemistry Professor Dr. Arthur Friend from the University of Washington - who had been trekking through Nepal for three weeks.
-But then Tom realized that his wrong number cell-phone call, the night of the seduction, had accidentally recorded the entire sexual incident - not on Mark Lewyn's answering machine, but on John Levin's phone machine.
-Tom instructed Catherine Alvarez: "No deal, Catherine.
-We're gonna bury them, all right?
-Everything is on tape."
+The source of the emails was a dead end - they were coming from the locked office of Chemistry Professor Dr. Arthur Friend from the University of Washington - who had been trekking through Nepal for three weeks.
+But then Tom realized that his wrong number cell-phone call, the night of the seduction, had accidentally recorded the entire sexual incident - not on Mark Lewyn's answering machine, but on colleague John Levin's voice-mail.
+Tom instructed Catherine Alvarez:

 Thursday: After the tape was played during a continuation of mediation hearings, Alvarez had a heated argument with the predatory Meredith, who defended her sexual aggressiveness - even though Tom had said "No" 31 times: